cameroncooke/SwiftParameterizedTesting/README.md

 }
 ```

-Note that you don't need to provide the `test_` suffix as this will be appended to whatever value is returned from `class func testName(_:)`.
+Note that you don't need to provide the `test_` prefix as this will be appended to whatever value is returned from `class func testName(_:)`.

 ## Credits